memgraph/docs/docs/reference-guide/streams/transformation-modules/api/python-api.md

 standard Debian installation, this will be under `/usr/lib/memgraph/python_support`.

+:::caution

-:::caution **NOTE:** This part of the documentation is still under development.
+**NOTE:** This part of the documentation is still under development.
 An updated version will soon be available.

 :::

+:::tip

-:::tip For an example of how to implement transformation modules in Python, check out [Python API guide](/database-functionalities/streams/pulsar/implement-transformation-module.md#python-api).
+For an example of how to implement transformation modules in Python, check out the [Python API guide](/database-functionalities/streams/pulsar/implement-transformation-module.md#python-api).

 :::

 ## `mgp.transformation(func)`